Jeffresh/clustering-adaptative-method/README.md

 # Clustering adaptative method
-Adaptative method for do clustering whitout defining the numbers of centers previously.
+Adaptative method to do clustering whitout defining the numbers of centers previously.